Music Troll - Home Page Link WPGC Aircheck:

 'Gentleman Jim' Madison was a house name used by several different jocks.
 One of these was Bob Benson (he's best remembered for using the 'It's him, Gentleman Jim' slug line).
 In fact that very verbiage can be heard at the beginning of this aircheck in his Jock Jingle.

-'Cousin' Duffy's arrival put a sequence of events into motion which resulted in some changes in the station's line up.
+The arrival later that year of new WPGC Program Director, 'Cousin' Duffy' put a sequence of events into motion which resulted in some changes in the station's line up.
 Perhaps most significantly was moving Good Guy DJ, Marv Brooks to Production Director for the station.
 This accounts for his voice being heard in virtually every stopset on local spots such as the Route 301 Drive In Theatres, Anacostia Chrysler-Plymouth, Charlie Cooper's Cheverly Citgo and most notably, Glen Echo Amusement Park (go ahead and sing along with the jingle if you like!).

 National commercials are also well represented on this tape.
 It may not have been the cola wars per se, but Pepsi's 'Teem' soda and Canada Dry's 'Wink' soda are both in hot rotation during the Summer of '66!
 So too were seasonal spots for Pond's Dry Skin Creme and Coty's 'Entre Vu' perfume.